 Sprint: Explaining F1's returning format and why it's more significant ahead of Emilia Romagna GP

-Answering the key questions on the Sprint as the grid-setting Saturday race returns for Emilia Romagna GP; Watch all the action live on Sky F1 - Qualifying is at 4pm on Friday, the Sprint is at 3.30pm on Saturday, and the Emilia Romagna GP is at 2pm on Sunday
+Answering the key questions on the Sprint as the grid-setting Saturday race returns for Emilia Romagna GP; Watch all the action live on Sky Sports F1 The Sprint is at 3.30pm on Saturday, and the Emilia Romagna GP is at 2pm on Sunday

 After three entertaining and incident-packed Sprint weekends last year, the format returns at Imola for the Emilia Romagna GP.
 But what are the benefits of the Sprint, what's happened so far, and what's new?